ppenkof/movie-magic_JS_Backend/README.md

 - [x] Group navigation by user type (all, authenticated and guest)
 - [x] Add auth info to handlebars context

+### Show creator control buttons

+ - [ ] Add edit and delete buttons on details page
+ - [ ] Add creator as relation to movies
+ - [ ] Add user as creator on movie create
+ - [ ] Show buttons only for creators

 ### Delete movies